Bad Bunny: Fashion

 Vanessa Rosales of CNN has opined that "in pink, florals and short shorts, Bad Bunny champions a new masculinity".
 He has appeared at award shows with manicured, polished, and long fingernails.
-Ben Beaumont-Thomas of The Guardian opined in 2020 that Bunny's style influenced fellow Latin artists, who "often now share his highly colorful mashup of streetwear and tailoring."

-In 2020, Bad Bunny collaborated with Crocs to create a glow-in-the-dark clogs inspired by the YHLQMDLG album.
+Ben Beaumont-Thomas of The Guardian opined in 2020 that Bunny's style influenced fellow Latin artists, who "often now share his highly colorful mashup of streetwear and tailoring".
+In 2020, Bad Bunny collaborated with Crocs to create a line of glow-in-the-dark clogs inspired by YHLQMDLG.

 Since March 2021, Bad Bunny has routinely collaborated with Adidas to redesign various collections within the Adidas sneaker line to incorporate culturally infused elements that represent Bad Bunny and his life.
 In his first drop with Adidas, he stated in a press release, "I have always loved sneakers since I was a kid.
 They were the essential detail of the style I wanted and the look I wanted to have...
 It's something that defines you and at the same time it brings people together."
 Bad Bunny has redesigned several sneakers within the Adidas line, such as the Campus, the Forum, and the Gazelle, among others.

-In November 2021, Bad Bunny appeared on the cover of Allure, with the magazine showcasing his unconventionality within fashion which, has helped to challenge gender stereotypes in fashion.
+In November 2021, Bad Bunny appeared on the cover of Allure, with the magazine showcasing his unconventionality within fashion, which has helped to challenge gender stereotypes in fashion.
 They noted his playful self-expression on social media as influential in redefining masculinity.
 When asked about his role in breaking cultural norms, he acknowledged predecessors but credited timing and momentum for his influence.

 Bad Bunny was a part of Gucci's Valigeria campaign in 2024.
 He also served as one of the co-chairs of the 2024 Met Gala, alongside Jennifer Lopez, Zendaya, and Chris Hemsworth.
 The event was part of the Costume Institute's exhibit Sleeping Beauties: Reawakening Fashion.

 In March 2025, Bad Bunny became a global ambassador for Calvin Klein underwear.
 For its online campaign, he wore the brand's Spring 2025 men's underwear collection, and the advertisement generated $8.4 million in media impact value in 48 hours.
 The campaign also received more than 3.7 million likes on Instagram and TikTok, while the videos received more than 56 million views.
 The Calvin Klein campaign video included the song, "EoO."
 Bad Bunny was featured on the cover of Vogue Mexico and Latin America, photographed by Sebastián Faena, for the May 2025 edition.